What is the Safety Net Assistance Program? #

 SNA provides both cash and non-cash assistance to eligible individuals and families who are either not receiving any cash benefits through Family Assistance (FA) or have exceeded the 60-month time limit on FA.

-Recipients receive a monthly shelter allowance, basic grant allowance, utility assistance and in some cases, a personal needs allowance.1
+Recipients receive a monthly shelter allowance, basic grant allowance, utility assistance and in some cases, a personal needs allowance.

-Like FA, recipients of SNA who aren’t exempt must comply with work requirements to receive SNA benefits.
+Like Family Assistance (FA), recipients of SNA who aren’t exempt must comply with work requirements to receive SNA benefits.

 Eligibility for SNA is limited to: